Bend It Like Beckham: Soundtrack

-The release of the soundtrack in the United Kingdom features bhangra music, and songs by the Spice Girls' Victoria Beckham and Melanie C and rock band Texas.
+The UK soundtrack release features bhangra music, and songs by the Spice Girls' Victoria Beckham and Melanie C and rock band Texas.
 It also features "Baddest Ruffest" by Backyard Dog, the aria Nessun Dorma, from Puccini's Turandot and excerpts from dance band Basement Jaxx.
-The USA release rearranges the tracks and excludes some material.
-"Dream the Dream" appears in the movie but did not make the final cut on the soundtrack.
+The US soundtrack release rearranges the tracks and excludes some material.
+"Dream the Dream" by Shaznay Lewis and Amar's Hindi cover of "Jennifer Rush's The Power Of Love" appears in the film along with another Hindi cover of "The Power Of Love" with male vocals that appears in the ending credits but these tracks are absent from both of the soundtrack releases.